zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-search.md

 ## Customizing the Dropdown Items

-Each autocomplete item in the dropdown will be a <li> element, and within that element, a template is used to render the result.
+Each autocomplete item in the dropdown will be a &lt;li&gt; element, and within that element, a template is used to render the result.
-If not specified, Kendo will put the text of the field specified by the **dataTextField** property into the <li>.
+If not specified, Kendo will put the text of the field specified by the **dataTextField** property into the &lt;li&gt;.
 We can use templates to make much nicer looking results.
 In this case, we are including the album cover art, title, and artist name.

     template: kendo.template($("#search-result-template").html())

-The template property *could* be set to a string, for example **template: "foo"**, and each result would render <li>foo</li>.
+The template property *could* be set to a string, for example **template: "foo"**, and each result would render &lt;li&gt;foo&lt;/li&gt;.
 To make more intricate templates, you can use '#...#' or '${...}' to put in javascript and calculated values.

 For example, a better template than "foo" would be: